 Click here to learn more.

 IC Potash Corp.
 (ICP-TSX, ICPTF-OTCQX) has demonstrated a low cost method to produce potassium sulfate, also known as sulphate of potash or SOP, from its 100%-owned Ochoa polyhalite deposit located in southeast New Mexico.
 Land holdings include nearly 90,000 acres of federal prospecting permits and State of New Mexico mining leases.

-ICP recently announced the achievement of two milestones: the successful conclusion of a positive independent Feasibility Study recommending the Company move forward to implementation; and release of a favorable Record of Decision by the Bureau of Land Management authorizing construction and operation of the mine and facilities.
+ICP has concluded an independent Feasibility Study recommending the Company move forward to implementation, and a favorable Record of Decision by the Bureau of Land Management authorizing construction and operation of the mine and mill.

 |BLM Record of Decision|

 |It's Not Just Potash...|